prathamngundikere/Gamma/README.md

 # MediaPipe LLM Inference Android Demo

 This is given by Google sample.
+Here I am trying to add different kind of models and trying it out.

 ### Overview